shivaylamba/UpGradAssignment/README.md

 ## Assignment:
 Product Showing Webpage using FLASK :

+## Overview
-## Overview -You have to create a Flask based product showing web app where user can see different products and can search products according to the name.
+You have to create a Flask based product showing web app where user can see different products and can search products according to the name.

 ## Objectives -
 1. Create a database in sqlite